ha-wk/TalkingLandsAssignment/README.md

 # Spatial Data API
+Please find below steps to make it run and test with any inputs :-
 ## Overview
 This is a FastAPI-based **Spatial Data API** that allows users to store and retrieve **points (latitude & longitude)** and **polygons (spatial regions)** using **PostgreSQL with PostGIS**.
 The API enables spatial queries and geometric operations efficiently.